eprzenic/SmartThings-Raspberry-Arduino/README.md

 smartthign HTTP device type modified to send post commands to the raspberry server and parse the return to.
 I have 5 of these device type configured in smartthings point to  5 virtual (alais) ip address so the smartthing device id are unique to the devices.

 The device type are configured as switches to add scheduling and logic from Rule Machine or Smart Rules.
+Right now the arduino is hooked to 5 led which reprepsent the 5 relays.
+This is so I can test.

 What left to do
 - Buy the 8 channel relay and power supply
 - Buy the solinoid sprinkler valves
 - Test the range of the Arudino/Raspberry connection

 On the Smartthing side.
-I might adopted a Irrigatio device type example that is out there and modify that to work across my 5 zones.
-Thetn I can use a Smart Irrigation app for scheduling.
+I might adopted a Irrigation device type example that is out there and modify that to work across my 5 zones.
+Then I can use a Smart Irrigation app for scheduling.